 At the risk of TMI, this was also the day I experienced the cleanse part of the detox, if you know what I mean.
 My system literally felt flushed, and I definitely didn’t feel the slightest bit bloated anymore.
 But that didn’t mean it wasn’t tough.
 At one point, Hallie and I convened in the kitchen and stared longingly at all the snacks, pointing out which ones we would be devouring if we weren’t on the cleanse.
 I think I actually was on the verge of crying over Funyuns, which I took as a sign that I should exit the kitchen immediately for my sanity.

 Luckily, around 6 p.m., my headache and nausea subsided, and I started feeling more alert and happy than I had in weeks.
 The craziest part was when I had the medicinal broth at night.
-In the beginning of the week, the broth tasted bland and flavorless.
+At the beginning of the week, the broth tasted bland and flavorless.
 On this night, however, it tasted so flavorful and rich.
 I texted Hallie asking if she thought the same thing, and she agreed.
 That’s when I knew that our guts (and taste buds) were actually being reset.

 Hallie: This was the all-soup day.
 We were warned it might be the hardest, but I was looking forward to it.
 The broth was my favorite meal each day just for the fact that it was warm.
 There’s something about only eating cold foods that makes it all the more obvious that it’s less satisfying than say, a cheeseburger.
 Breakfast was a green juice, but not the kind that includes sweet apples and cucumber.
 This one was intense in a kind of grassy/spinach way.
 I slurped it all down and went on my way.